← Reference Deep-Dives Reference Deep-Dive · 11 min read

 Channel 1: Provider-Based Recruitment

 The healthcare organization’s own patient population is the highest-yield recruitment channel.
-Patients respond to communications from their care system at 3-5x the rate of third-party outreach.
+Patients respond to communications from their care system at 3-5x the rate of third-party outreach because the request carries the implicit credibility of the care relationship and arrives through a channel patients already check for clinical reasons.

 Channel 2: Panel-Based Recruitment

 Platforms like User Intuition maintain a 4M+ global panel with healthcare segments: patients by condition, treatment stage, and payer type; caregivers by relationship and care intensity; providers by specialty, clinical setting, and role.
-Most healthcare studies recruit within 24-48 hours.
+Most healthcare studies recruit within 24 hours rather than the 4-8 weeks typical of provider-based recruitment, with interviews completed and findings delivered inside the same window that traditional recruitment would still be filling.

 Channel 3: Community-Based Recruitment